-8 traditional round-houses in the heart of a green garden directly at the beach-side.
-The en-suite accommodations are equipped with plugs, fans and mosquito-nets.
-The beach-bar/restaurant has sat-ty and wifi.
+Beautiful campsite with 8 traditional round-houses in the heart of a green garden directly at the beach-side.
+The en-suite accommodations are simple and cheerful, with canopy-beds, plugs, fans and mosquito-nets, the beach-bar/restaurant has sat-tv and wifi.